 We don’t release the names of the jurors.
-They are distinguished professionals in the disciplines, often professors in MFA and BA programs.
+They are distinguished professionals in the disciplines, often curators, editors, and professors in MFA and BA programs.
 Jurors for the residency program are often from the Finger Lakes region.
-They may include artists and writers who have attended the Saltonstall Arts Colony.
+They may include artists and writers who have attended Saltonstall.

 Will the Foundation claim ownership of the work I produce during my residency?